a1x9jb4n0w/simplinux-daemon/README.md

 # simplinux-daemon

-hangs with a socket listenning on :31254
+hangs with the socket listenning on :31254